luffy2106/python-and-django-full-stack-web-developer-bootcamp/README.md

 In previous section we map urls.py to views.py.
 Now we use include() function from django.conf.urls to link urls.py to views.py by another file(undirectly)

+###### Template
+- The template will contain the static parts of an html page (parts that are always the same)
+- Then there are template tags, which have their own special syntax.
+This syntax allows you to inject dynamic content that your Django App’s views will produce, effecting the final HTML.

+Steps need to be done:
+- we should create a templates directory and then a subdirectory for each specific app’s templates.
+It goes inside of your top level directory: first_project/templates/first_app.
+- The next step is to let Django know of the templates by editing the DIR key inside of the TEMPLATES dictionary in the settings.py file.

+The issuse could evole when we try to